“When helicopters were snatching people from the grounds of the American embassy

 In June, 2010, the Northeast Heights welcomed a new, yet seemingly familiar, Vietnamese restaurant.
 It’s no coincidence that the lime green signage at Viet Q resembles the color pallet at Viet Taste, a popular strip mall eatery near Coronado Mall.
 The ownership of both Viet Q and Viet Taste is related, but that’s not the only semblance.
 Step inside Viet Q and you’re in the lap of upscale stylings, starting with a pergola you walk under to enter the dining room.
 Lighting is subdued and the spacing between tables allows for some privacy.
 Framed photographs depicting the curvature of sultry women accentuate the ambiance.

-Experientially, a meal at Viet Q is wholly unlike the unique experience of dining at a Saigon street market, but it does provide comfortable seating, excellent service, a varied menu and entrees that will having you coming back.
+Experientially, a meal at Viet Q is wholly unlike the unique experience of dining at a Saigon street market, but it does provide comfortable seating, excellent service, a varied menu and entrees (especially that addictive special noodle soup) that will having you coming back again and again.

 Viet Q Vietnamese Restaurant